Skip to content

 If your application meets our eligibility criteria, then we will arrange for you to talk to station management at your local fire station.
 This is to double-check that the hours you can offer meet the needs of the service and gives you the opportunity for a discussion about the role and expectations of our firefighters.

-Before you’re invited to your station visit, please consider what level of cover you can realistically offer, balanced against any other employment and other commitments.
+Before you’re invited to your station visit, please consider what level of cover you can realistically offer, balanced against any employment and other commitments.

 3. Assessment centre 1